AstrobioMike/AstrobioMike.github.io/R/installing_packages.md

 {% include _side_tab_R.html %}

 Part of what makes R so valuable is that there is an enormous community of people developing software packages for it.
 People share bundles of code that perform specific tasks through what are known as "packages".
 Packages are typically maintained at the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/web/packages/){:target="_blank"} and/or at [Bioconductor](https://www.bioconductor.org/){:target="_blank"}.
-To use a package, we simply need to install it and then load it.
+To use a package, we fist need to install, if we don't have it yet, and then load it.
 Here we'll cover the 3 main ways for installing packages.

+> Keep in mind that the best way to install something is generally going to be the way the package documentation recommends.
+So that's the first place we should start whenever possible.
+For instance, the dada2 package has it's recommended method of installation right at the top of [its documentation](https://benjjneb.github.io/dada2/){:target="_blank"}.

 <br>
 <br>